basho/riak-dotnet-client-api/documentation/RiakSearch.markdown

     .Build();
 {% endhighlight %}

+The Proximity function can take any number of words.

 ### Ranges ###

 Sometimes you will need to search for a range of values.
 If, for example, you're looking for a person with an age between 30 and 35 inclusive, you can do the following: